 Just as many companies recognize and celebrate Black history during the month of February, or breast cancer awareness during the month of October, so too should Service Members and the families of Service Members be recognized for their service and/or the ultimate sacrifice on Veterans Day and Memorial Day.
 While our Veterans should be thanked and honored year round, consider special recognition of these national holidays within your organization.
 Consider including a workforce education initiative on issues related to Veterans and their families.

 Of course, appreciating Veterans means much more than specific events during the year.
 Recognition as a Veteran-friendly organization should be an ongoing effort and can be accomplished by all organizations, large or small.
 Recognition as a Veteran-friendly organization can be accomplished.
 The point is to make it a purposeful focus and not a haphazard one.
 Consider including a Veterans hiring initiative as part of your company's overall strategy for human resources.
 For example, you can regularly recruit talent at military job fairs and through military job boards, and educate your recruiters and hiring managers on how to read military resumes and interview Veterans.
-Additionally, consider participating in the Employer Support of the Guard and Reserve (ESGR) Statement of Support program, supporting National Guard and Reservists.
+Additionally, consider participating in the Employer Support of the Guard and Reserve (ESGR) program, supporting National Guard and Reservists.
 An obvious show of support can go a long way - and makes a big difference to those who have served and their families.

 The deployment cycle impacts not only the Service Member but his or her family as well.
 This cycle may include one of physical, emotional, financial and other stressors and worries.
 Most employers probably do not know exactly how many individuals in their employ have ties to the military - including Veterans, Guardsmen and Reservists as well as spouses, parents and children of those currently deployed or in the reintegration process post-deployment.
 Therefore, it is important to become aware of and share resources specifically for military families.